 Conditional formatting—which allows you to highlight cells that meet certain criteria—can help you better understand spreadsheets at a glance and create spreadsheets that are more human-readable by your whole team.
 It also serves as a great way to track goals, giving you visual indications of how you're progressing against specific metrics.

 Here, we'll walk through the basics of conditional formatting in Google Sheets.
 To follow along, use our demo sheet.
-Open the spreadsheet, select File > Make a copy, and then play around with it as we proceed through the tutorial.
+Copy the spreadsheet, and then play around with it as we proceed through the tutorial.

 What Is Conditional Formatting?